Ihor Lytovchenko: Early life and education

-Ihor Lytovchenko graduated from Taras Shevchenko National University of Kyiv, history department (1990) and Odessa National Academy of Telecommunications, and acquired a profession of the economist (2002).
+Ihor Lytovchenko graduated from Taras Shevchenko National University of Kyiv, history department (1990) and Odesa National Academy of Telecommunications, and acquired a profession of the economist (2002).

 He is a Candidate of economic science and defended a thesis “Justification of the risks and threat assessment level at the activities of enterprises” (2004).
 Since 2001 he has been a member of the International Telecommunication Academy and corresponding member of the International Informatization Academy.
 He is a member of Council of Entrepreneurs under the Cabinet of Ministers of Ukraine.